 What we do

 Once there, the children live and even eat from the dump.
 They spend their days picking through the piles of trash and searching for scraps of plastic or metal to sell.
-Younger children often fall prey to adults, older kids, hyenas and large scavenger birds who all fight for the “best trash”.
-Before they are even teenagers many succumb to alcohol and drug use, and none of the children go to school.
+Younger children often fall prey to adults, older kids, hyenas and large scavenger birds who all fight for the “best trash.”
+Before they are even teenagers, many succumb to alcohol and drug use, and none of the children go to school.

 It is a devastating reality for most of the thousands of children living and eating in Korah’s trash dump.
-Without the support and aid of others there is little hope for a different life.
-OA is committed to making a difference and works to quite literally pull kids out of the ashes of the trash dump and send them to school.
+Without the support and aid of others, there is little hope for a different life.
+Out of the Ashes is committed to making a difference.
+We work to quite literally pull kids Out of the Ashes of the trash dump and send them to school.